poeticninja/ninja-stack/README.md

 $ node server
 ```

-To see you changes you can manually just shutdown and restart the node server.
-This can be a pain so I use an automatic watcher/node restarter called Supervisor [https://github.com/isaacs/node-supervisor](https://github.com/isaacs/node-supervisor)
+To see any changes you can manually just shutdown and restart the node server.
+This can be a pain so I use Supervisor to watch for file changes and restart the server [https://github.com/isaacs/node-supervisor](https://github.com/isaacs/node-supervisor).

 To install run:
 ```